jundalisay/superbnetlify/content/en/research/socrates/simple-republic/book-8/chapter-3.md

 ---
 title: "From Oligarchy Into Democracy"
-heading: "Chapter 3 of Book 8"
+heading: "Chapter 3"
-weight: 1
+weight: 8
 image: "/covers/republic.jpg"
 description: "Oligarchy turns to democracy after the people taste the pleasures of wealth"
 author: "Socrates"